Taichang Emperor: Reign

 On 18 August 1620, the Wanli Emperor died.
-Zhu Changluo officially took the throne on 28 August 1620 (the first day of the 8th month of the Chinese calendar).
+Zhu Changluo officially took the throne on 28 August 1620.
 He chose the name Taichang for his era, symbolizing peace and prosperity in contrast to the turmoil of the previous reign.
 Many people in Beijing saw the new monarch as a chance for a fresh start.
 Since he had not been his father's first choice and the two had never been close, there was hope that he would abandon the Wanli Emperor's policies and implement necessary reforms.
-On 19 August 1 million liang (37.3 tons) of silver from the palace treasury was sent to defend the northeastern borders, due to the critical situation in Liaodong, where Nurhaci's Jurchens were attacking.
+On 19 August, 1 million liang (37.3 tons) of silver was sent from the palace treasury to defend the northeastern borders.
+The situation in Liaodong had become critical, as Nurhaci's Jurchens were launching attacks.
 Additionally, the mining and commercial taxes that had been introduced in the 1590s were abolished, and the eunuch tax commissioners, who were responsible for collecting these taxes, were recalled from the provinces.
 All of these actions were carried out in accordance with the last wishes of the deceased emperor.
 On 21 August, the Taichang Emperor sent another million liang of silver to Liaodong.

-To address the long-standing issue of vacant positions in the administration, the Taichang Emperor appointed many critics of the previous government who had been removed from their positions for opposing the Wanli Emperor.
+To address long-standing vacancies in the administration, the Taichang Emperor appointed new officials.
+Many were critics of the previous government who had been dismissed for opposing the Wanli Emperor.
 Among the first to be summoned were Zuo Yuanbiao (1551–1624) and Feng Congwu (1556–1627), both associated with the Donglin movement.
 (Note: The movement comprised two distinct groups.
 The first group consisted of scholars and officials who were affiliated with the Donglin Academy.
 Their goal was to bring about societal improvement and better governance through moral reform.
 The second group was made up of officials who were embroiled in political disputes and were focused on restoring the integrity of the state service.
 While they were often associated with the academy, their main role was that of political activists.)
 Many officials who later became key Donglin figures had supported Zhu Changluo during the dispute over the succession in the 1580s and 1590s.